 A Leader in Hybrid Procedures

-Daniel Gruenstein, MD, chief of the section of pediatric cardiology, performed the first hybrid repair for hypoplastic left heart syndrome in the upper Midwest and has performed the most procedures of this kind in Chicago.
+Daniel Gruenstein, MD, performed the first hybrid repair for hypoplastic left heart syndrome in the upper Midwest and has performed the most procedures of this kind in Chicago.
 He has taught other cardiologists how to perform hybrid repairs, including hypoplastic left heart syndrome repairs, ventricular septal defect closures and stent placement.